Shelex/cypress-allure-plugin/README.md

     };
     ```

-    -   if you have webpack or other preprocessors please set allure writer last:
+    -   if you have webpack or other preprocessors please set allure writer before returning "config":

     ```js
     module.exports = (on, config) => {